oktapath/oktapath.github.io/_posts/2020-10-22-security-why.markdown

 ___

-Think of the car dashboard, some sensor information I may take note of but not action, such as violating the speed limit, others I will take more seriously, like the engine malfunction light.
-In software. one sensor blinking on its own may not mean much but several might point to an issue and will allow you to take action.
+Think of the car dashboard, some sensors give me information I may take note of, but not action, such as violating the speed limit.
+Others, I will take more seriously, like the engine malfunction light.
+In software, one sensor blinking on its own may not mean much but several might point to an issue and will guide you to take action.
 Consider a feature such as lane assist in your car, when you hear the beeping sound (the car only beeps because it thinks the issue is important) your attention is drawn back to the road, and you can make a correction if needed.
 Software sensors should operate the same way.
 And remember we don't want them bolted on afterwards, they should be designed in up front.

 > The third principle of security is: you need to be able to see what your code is doing and why, sensors need to be sending the information somewhere so it can be reviewed and a determination made.